adia-technology/ugly-sql-script-executor/overview.md

 In this extension you will find 1 build task

-* Ugly Sql Script Runner - to automate deployment of SQL code
+* Ugly Sql Script Executor - to automate deployment of SQL code